 - The financial statement of the preceding year of activity is approved and the Board and others accountable for that fiscal period are relieved of responsibility

-- The performance report as prepared by the oversight committee.
+- The performance report prepared by the Steering Committee shall be presented.

-At minimum, the following points shall be addressed at the autumn general meeting:
+Mandatory points to be addressed at the autumn general meeting:

 - Deciding on the number of Board members for the next term

-- Elections for the one half (1/2) of the Board (including their personal alternates) whose term has concluded
+- Elections for the half (1/2) of the Board (including their alternates) whose term has concluded

 - Choosing one (1) auditor for the Association and, if the auditor is not a registered accountancy firm, one (1) deputy auditor for the next fiscal period